rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ### Token based authentication (SAML)

-RStudio Server Pro does not natively support token based auth today.
+RStudio Workbench does not natively support token based auth today.
 However, we intend to support **SAML** for many of these auth providers in the future:

 Cloud based: